 A myriad of taxes -- property, license, state and local sales, property, inheritance, estate and excise taxes on gasoline -- eat away at your disposable income.
 Weighing the tax landscape against your financial picture lets you stretch your dollars.

 The biggest tax ticket citizens face after paying the Internal Revenue Service is the one their state presents.
 Forty-one states and the District of Columbia levy a personal income tax.

-A comparison of 2012 tax rates compiled by the Federation of Tax Administrators ranks Hawaii as the top taxer with an 11 percent maximum state income tax rate.
-Second-place California's top rate hits 9.3 percent, unless you make more than $1 million and have to pay 10.3 percent.
+A comparison of 2016 tax rates compiled by the Federation of Tax Administrators ranks California as the top taxer with a 12.3 percent rate, unless you make more than $1 million and have to pay 13.3 percent.

 - California 13.3%

 - New Jersey 8.97%